Harry Pearson brought this record to the attention of audiophiles with his TAS list a long time ago, and rightfully so: it’s an amazing recording.

 This is a wonderful song, sung by Belafonte with virtually no accompaniment.
 His voice should be rich and full-bodied with plenty of presence.
 In other words, he should sound like a living, breathing person.

 The liner notes say this song was introduced in the previous year in Las Vegas.
-Before I read that I noted that the uptempo arrangement has a jazzy feel to it.
+Before I read that I noted that the uptempo arrangement had a jazzy feel to it.
 The walking bass is well up in the mix and the piano and a few of the other instruments in the song are well behind — it’s pretty much Belafonte and bass.
 The bass is deep and very note like.
-(This is of course a big system record.
-Do not expect good results from small speakers.)

 Take My Mother Home

 The Marching Saints